Shirazi-Hussein/Fitness-Inventory/README.md

 executes all 12 scripts and combines them into a single CSV file.
 Without threading, the process would take maybe 8 minutes.
 With threading, its around 45 seconds to a minute 30.

 # How did you deploy it?
 It's deployed via Flask, a micro-framework.
 I thought it was more suitable than Django given the simplicity of the project.
+It's currently hosted on Google Cloud Platform and the domain was pretty cheap on Google Domains.